 Dramaturg: Hildegard de Vuyst

-Media designers & visual concept: Sonal Jain and Mriganka Madhukaillya (Desire Machine Collective)
+Media Artists: Sonal Jain and Mriganka Madhukaillya

-Set and Costume Designer: Stephen Curtis
+Set and Costume Designer:

 Lighting Designer: Damien Cooper